 - Unexpected Problems and Uncontrolled Variables

 Package weight is simple and doesn’t need too much explanation.
 Your package weight is how heavy the package is when it’s ready to ship.
 The weight will be used to calculate how much it costs to ship the package.

 Along with the package weight, the second most important part of calculating shipping is the size.
 You’ll need to know the height, length, and width of the package that you’re shipping.
 Those details will then be used to determine the DIM or dimensional weight.

-Within the US, shipping companies use shipping zones to determine how much each shipment within a specific zone might cost.
+Shipping companies use shipping zones within the US to determine how much each shipment within a specific zone might cost.

 Value of Contents Shipped